jarretmorton/LLM-Accuracy-Eval/README.md

 A small Python package that:

-- Reads a JSON ground-truth file plus a Python list in `eval.py` (YAML eval spec planned).
+- Reads a YAML spec that includes pre-query, query, ground-truth, model temperature, and grader type along with refusal paterns.
-- Runs the prompt N times against one model, serially (multi-model parallel runs planned).
+- Runs the prompt N times against up to 3 models, serially.
 - Computes stability and accuracy metrics.
 - Emits structured JSON results for downstream analysis.